 After completing a study program, international students have a small window of time to change their visa status to be able to stay in the United States and pursue jobs in America.
 Once this small grace period ends, international students are in violation of immigration law and are subject to deportation at any time.

-Ms. Moon is experienced in helping international students make a smooth transition from studying to entering the workforce in the United States.
-She can help graduating students obtain work visas, such as H-1B visas, EB-1 visas and more.
+We are experienced in helping international students make a smooth transition from studying to entering the workforce in the United States and can help graduating students obtain work visas, such as H-1B visas, EB-1 visas and more.

 When it comes to being compliant with immigration law and keeping your career plans on track, time matters.
 Don’t wait until it’s too late—contact today for an international student consultation.